carpentries-incubator/python-text-analysis/_episodes/transformers-finetune.md

 - "Label Studio and other tagging software allows you to easily tag your own data."
 - "Looking at common metrics used and other models performance in your subject area will give you an idea of how your model did."
 ---

-That's it!
-Let's review briefly what we have done.
-We've discussed how to select a task.
-We used a HuggingFace example to help decide on a data format, and looked over it to get an idea of what the model expects.
-We went over Label Studio, one way to label your own data.
-We retokenized our example data and fine-tuned a model.
-Then we went over the results of our model.

 # Finetuning BERT